J Visa Exchange Program

 IREX offers the following services:

-• Preapplication assessment of eligibility for participation
+• Preapplication eligibility assessment

 • Program monitoring, evaluation, and reporting required for federal compliance